-At the same time, modern web technology has enabled a new breed of app-like websites, such as eCommerce progressive web apps (PWAs) and single-page applications (SPAs), which deliver amazing page load times.
-However, these websites appear to load slower than they actually are when measured by most of the popular website speed metrics, which were created to measure legacy, multiple-page websites.
+At the same time, modern web technology has enabled a new breed of app-like websites, such as eCommerce progressive web apps (PWAs) and single-page applications (SPAs), which deliver amazing speeds.
+However, these websites appear to load slower than they actually do when measured by most of the popular speed metrics, which were created to measure legacy, multiple-page websites.
 As a result, you could be missing out on critical business growth simply because you are using the wrong tools or metrics to measure website speed.

-If you are running a revenue-generating eCommerce website, picking the right metrics to measure may be the most important way to align your teams around the goal of creating a fast loading site.
+If you are running a revenue-generating eCommerce website, picking the right metrics may be the most important way to align your teams around the goal of creating a fast site.

-This article will tell you exactly what speed metrics and tools to use to measure eCommerce page load times in 2019/2020 for maximum revenue impact.
-Consider this your 'how-to' cheat sheet.
+This article will tell you exactly what metrics and tools to use to measure eCommerce website speed in 2019/2020 for maximum revenue impact.
+Consider this your how-to cheat sheet.

 Four tips to measure website performance for maximal revenue impact